band-unfolding/bandup/README.md

 #### How to compile BandUP
 --------------------------------------------------------------------------------------
     * Run the "build.sh" script: ./build.sh
-    * A folder named "BandUP_bin" will be created.
+    * A directory named "BandUP_bin" will be created.
         * You'll find the executable for BandUP in it.
     * This should work in most Unix environments with up-to-date Intel or GNU compilers installed.